freon4dsl/freon-ide/README.md

 The IDE support has ben developed using Langium.
-Nota that is a first version (0.0.1), please report any problems or feedback, prefeerably as an issue in the giothub project: [https://github.com/freon4dsl/freon-ide.git](https://github.com/freon4dsl/freon-ide.git)
+Nota that is a first version (0.0.1), please report any problems or feedback, preferably as an issue in the github project: [https://github.com/freon4dsl/freon-ide.git](https://github.com/freon4dsl/freon-ide.git)

 ## Installation in VSCode
 Install the `freon-ide` extension from the VSCode Marketplace.